roberto-arista/TypedBot/README.md

 + I like the general sense of TypedBot, but I do not like SOME features

     TypedBot is also an opportunity to sparkle some (healthy I hope) discussion in the type-tech-tool world about annotations.
 Do we want to use them?
-Should we make an effort to annotate existing code bases?
+Should we make an effort to annotate existing codebases?
 Maybe not, I am not sure.
 So, if you do not agree with my choices, that's fine.
 Open an issue, maybe submit a pull request with your ideas, and let's discuss!
-    I also invite you to try it in your projects, if you think the wrapping should happen in a different way, you don't need to wrap the entire API, just work on the functions you need and give it a spin!
+    I also invite you to try it in your projects, if you think the wrapping should happen differently, you don't need to wrap the entire API, just work on the functions you need and give it a spin!

 + What about the license?